pkgw/worklog-tools/README.md

 the scripts are simple, so the sky’s the limit in terms of what kinds of numbers you can compute or effects you can achieve.

-Also, I like think that my LaTeX CV template is pretty nice.
+Also, I like to think that my LaTeX CV template is pretty nice.

 Diving in